Find out what is stored in the National Pupil Database (NPD) about you or your child

 You can find out what’s in your records and fix the mistakes.
 It’s simple and quick.

 Discover your past.
 Protect your future.
+Find out what they hold and where it has gone.

 Make a Subject Access Request to the DfE today.
 Tell your friends and family.